Based in Phalombe, MALAWI

 - Methodological rigor, patience, diplomacy, tenacity and autonomy;

-- Taste for the field (many trips to the targeted villages);
+- Field oriented (many trips to the targeted villages);

 - Resistance to social and cultural isolation.